hivesolutions/appier/doc/configuration.md

 Configuration can be specified through environment variables, local and/or environment file, with settings from the former overriding the latter.

-Here's an example of the app's logger being configured through the local configuration file, named `appier.json` and set in the application's root folder:
+Here's a local configuration file (`appier.json` in the application's root folder):

 ```json
 {